sampie777/obs-scene-timer/README.md

 ## Build

 You can download all versions from [BitBucket](https://bitbucket.org/sajansen/obs-scene-timer/downloads/), or build this application yourself using Maven.
+[Launch4j](http://launch4j.sourceforge.net/) is used to generate .exe files from the compiled JARs.

-## Setup
+## OBS Scene Timer application setup

 1. Download and **install [obs-websocket](https://github.com/Palakis/obs-websocket)** for your OBS application.
 1. Make sure you have at least Java 8 installed.